jsanbuen/no-OS/drivers/power/adp1050/README.rst

 * ``duty_cycle - duty cylce value for the channel``
 * ``modulation - modulation of the channel``
 * ``modulation_available - types of modulation available for the output channels``

+Note: OUTC and OUTD are only available for ADP1051!

 Global Attributes
 -----------------